Justine Elliot: Opposition (2013–2022)

 Elliot retained Richmond for Labor at the 2013 election even as the Coalition opposition defeated the incumbent Labor government, marking only the second time (the first being her initial victory in 2004) that the non-Labor parties had been in government without holding Richmond.
 She again won with an increased majority at the 2016 election and then increased her majority again at the 2019 election.

 Elliot served on the Joint Statutory Law Enforcement Committee in 2013 and 2014, and the Joint Standing Treaties Committee in 2013.
 She also served on the three House of Representatives Standing Committees of Regional Australia, Publications and Petitions from 2013 to 2016.
 Elliot has been the Chair of the Federal Labor Country Caucus since 2014, and was the Deputy Chair of the Standing Committee on Petitions from 2013 to 2016, and again since 2019.
 She has also served on the Australian Commission for Law Enforcement Integrity since 2016, and the Law Enforcement Committee since 2019.

-Government (2022-present)
+Government (2022–present)

+Elliot retained Richmond at the 2022 election with a decrease of 2.91 percent in the primary vote, and two-party swing of 4.15%.
+She was subsequently named Assistant Minister for Social Services and Assistant Minister for the Prevention of Family Violence.

+In the 2025 Australian federal election, Elliot was re-elected.

 Personal life

 Elliot has two children with her husband Craig Elliot, who is also a former police officer.
 As of 2018 they lived in the rural locality of Nunderi.
-Her husband was the ALP's candidate in Tweed at the 2019 New South Wales state election.
+Her husband was the ALP's candidate in Tweed at the 2019 and 2023 New South Wales state election.